 "Really Ichigo, let me finish this.
 Go back to your room and start studying.
 I'll call you when Ao and the brat gets here."

-I mentally sighed at Mom's continued refusal to call Kurumi by her name.
-On one hand, Ao was now almost five years old.
+Ao was almost five years old.
 She already understood enough words to know what Mom was calling my wife.
-On the other hand 'brat' was infinitely better than the early days, when Mom was calling her 'whore'.
+Then again, 'brat' was infinitely better than the days when Mom was calling Kurumi 'whore'.

 'I should do something about that as soon as possible .Gotta tell Dad before I do that though.'

 "Very well Mom.
-I'll go prepare our study materials upstairs."
+I'll prepare our study materials upstairs."

 After Mom waved me away with a smile, I walked out of the kitchen dining room, and into the hallway that connects the entrance, the stairs, the converted living room, and the bathroom.